simonhasan/4cscc-lab-manual/_sources/rubrics/onboard-components-rubric.md

-# Ruberic: Creating a Fidget Device
+# Ruberic: Building a Fidget Device with BBC micro:bit

 TODO